P.O.Box 4442-1000

 Olav Kjorven, Norway

-Randal Teague, VA, USAEMERITI DIRECTORS
+Randal Teague, VA, USA

 Salvador Alemañy, Puerto Rico